dem42/algo-raptor/README.md

 This will start the `node.js` server in a virtual machine.

-After running these commands the runalgo website will be accessible on `http://localhost:8989`
+After running these commands the AlgoRaptor website will be accessible on `http://localhost:8989`